Clinical Research Jobs at Virginia Commonwealth University with Visa Sponsorship

 Which visa types are commonly used for Clinical Research roles at Virginia Commonwealth University?

-VCU sponsors a range of visa types for Clinical Research professionals, including the H-1B, J-1 exchange visitor visa, TN visa for Canadian and Mexican nationals in qualifying research occupations, and F-1 OPT or CPT for students completing degrees.
+VCU sponsors a range of visa types for Clinical Research professionals, including the H-1B, J-1 visa exchange visitor visa, TN visa for Canadian and Mexican nationals in qualifying research occupations, and F-1 OPT or CPT for students completing degrees.
 For longer-term permanent residence, VCU has supported EB-2 and EB-3 immigrant visa pathways through PERM labor certification for qualifying research staff.

 What qualifications are expected for Clinical Research positions at Virginia Commonwealth University?